YuniTsukiyama/ADA-Gence-Tout-RISC/doc/specs.md

 Stop the program execution.
 The return value of the program is the value stored in the register %R.

+* SYSCALL

+Invoke the syscall referenced by the value stored in the register A. More information in the *Syscalls Table* section.

 ## Registers

 A  : General Purpose Register 1 - Argument 1